Darren Moulding

-Darren Moulding (born December 2, 1982) is a Canadian curler from Lacombe, Alberta.
+Darren Moulding (born December 2, 1982) is a Canadian curler from Langdon, Alberta.
 He currently coaches Team Thomas Scoffin.
 He is a former Canadian Junior Silver Medallist, a Canadian Mixed Champion, and represented Alberta in the 2017, 2018, 2020 and Team Wild Card in the 2019 Brier Canadian men's championship.

 Career

 Junior

 Moulding skipped the Alberta team at both the 2000 and 2003 Canadian Junior Curling Championships.
 At the 2000 Juniors, he led his team of Thomas Usselman, Ryan Inaba and Matt Taylor to a 5-7 record, missing the playoffs.
 At the 2003 Juniors, he led his rink of Brock Virtue, Taylor and Nicolas Virtue to a silver medal finish.
 The team finished the round robin with an 8-4 record, the proceeded to win the tiebreaker match and the semifinal before losing to Saskatchewan (skipped by Steve Laycock) in the final.